Australian legal system: Constitutional law

 The Australian colonies were federated into 'The Commonwealth' in 1901.
 To achieve this, the British Parliament enacted a written constitution drawn up by the Australian colonists.
 The document was influenced by constitutional systems of the UK, the United States, and Switzerland.

 Australia's constitution 'establishes the form of the federal government and sets out the basis for relations between the Commonwealth and the states'.
 Chapter I defines the role and powers of the legislature, Chapter II defines that of the Executive, and Chapter III defines that of the Judiciary.

 In addition to the document's text, Australian constitutional law is affected by the structure of the document.
 The division of the three branches of government into chapters is understood to establish a Separation of Powers doctrine in Australia.

 It is also known that a number of unwritten constitutional conventions are present within the document.
 E.g. the constitutional doctrines of responsible government, and the requirement of the governor-general to accept the advice of the prime minister.

 The Australian constitution is notable for not containing a bill of rights, and express constitutional restrictions upon Commonwealth power are minimal in number and scope.
-Nevertheless, some restrictions upon Commonwealth power have been recognized by implications drawn constitutional sections unconcerned with the establishment of rights.
+Nevertheless, some restrictions upon Commonwealth power have been recognised by implications drawn constitutional sections unconcerned with the establishment of rights.
 The stipulations of Section 7 and 24 that the members of the respective Commonwealth legislatures be 'directly chosen by the people'; have been interpreted by the High Court as giving rise to doctrines protecting freedom of political communication, and a right to vote.

 The constitution may only be amended by a national referendum, a provision inspired by the Swiss Canton system.